Matthias Baldwin: Church Builder

 Matthias W. Baldwin was raised a Presbyterian but had been relatively apathetic, although he did attend services and was a teacher in the Sabbath School at the First Presbyterian Church on Washington Square.
 A religious awakening in his late 30's, an awakening brought on by a family tragedy, increased his devotion to the church.
 He had married a distant cousin, Sarah Crane Baldwin, in 1824.
 The next year they had a daughter, Mary Louisa, followed by a newborn death of a daughter in 1826, the surviving of another daughter in 1828, and then the loss of at least two sons shortly after birth.
 Another son, Hampden, was born in 1833 and was the joy of Matthias' life, but the child died of the croup in 1835.
 In the patriarchal business society of his time, not having a son to turn the business over to was devastating.

 He turned to charitable works to deal with his grief.
 In the alley behind his house at 160 South 10th Street he was used to encountering illiterate black children.
 He funded a school for these children, paying rent and teacher salaries for years.
 His greatest charitable work was in the spiritual domain.
 His first large contribution to the Presbytery in Philadelphia was made to save the Cedar Street Presbyterian Church from a sheriff's sale.
-In 1851 he contributed $10,000 (with 30-fold inflation adjustment, the equivalent of $300,000 today) for the construction of a Gothic building at 15th and Locust Streets.
+Next, in 1851, he contributed $10,000 (with 30-fold inflation adjustment, the equivalent of $300,000 today) for the construction of a Gothic building at 15th and Locust Streets.
 In 1870 a smaller Gothic chapel was built across the street.
 Both have since been demolished.

-His liked to name churches after Biblical hills, and his being the biggest contribution, he had naming rights: Calvary Presbyterian Church.
+He liked to name churches after Biblical hills, and his being the biggest contribution, he had naming rights: Calvary Presbyterian Church.
 I suppose he could have included his name in the church name, as was done with the Disston Memorial Church in Tacony in 1886, or is done ad nauseum today with competing philanthropists who insist on centuries old institutions being renamed for them, but Matthias W. Baldwin was a modest man.
 The name Calvary, the hill in Jerusalem on which Christ was crucified, would do.

 Baldwin always intended that any church he supported would start off with no debt: the land, building, and furnishings would be paid off when the church opened.
 With this start, he expected that income derived from church activities and pew rents would go towards the establishment of new Sunday schools and churches, especially in the neediest communities.
 The Calvary Church established a Sunday school for such a community at 24th and Fairmount Avenue in 1855, and growth required a bigger building and church.
 In 1856, funded mostly by Baldwin, the Olivet Presbyterian Church was established in a chapel and lecture room at the southwest corner of 22nd and Wallace Streets.
 Even more space was soon needed, and a gift of $20,000 from Baldwin helped erect the larger connecting church at the northwest corner of 22nd and Mount Vernon Street.
 This seated 1200.
 In 1896 the original chapel at the southwest corner of 22nd and Wallace Streets was replaced with a new chapel and Sabbath School.
 A storm in 1945 blew the roof off the church building, resulting in the whole church building being condemned (can you use that word about a church?).
 The chapel part of the two building complex was refitted with a sanctuary and still exists.
 For more on Olivet Church see the outside link here.

 Photo from the southeast in 1895 showing the church in foreground and the chapel behind.
 Baldwin had originally offered a piece of land he owned, valued at $6,000, at 24th and Spring Garden Streets for the church site.
 The block at 22nd and Washington Streets (the latter now Mount Vernon), owned by the heirs of Robert Morris, was purchased after selling off the Baldwin property.
-According to descriptions at the time, one could look east from the 22nd Street site and see 'nothing for half a mile."
+According to descriptions at the time, one could look east from the 22nd Street site and see "nothing for half a mile."

 Sunday finest for Sunday school in 1914.